 Congress to Community brings a dialogue about Capitol Hill to the community.
-The discussion will create a greater civic understanding amongst voters, can create a productive dialogue about the issues facing our nation, while affording citizens a new avenue to express their support for less partisan and more productive politics.
+The discussions create a greater civic understanding amongst voters as well as a productive dialogue about the issues facing our nation, while affording citizens a new avenue to express their support for less partisan and more productive politics.
 Former Members who are participating in the Congress to Campus program will engage with the local community to further the dialogue that was started with the students at the college campus.

 Please contact Sharon Witiw at email@example.com if you are interested in how to host a Congress to Community event.

 February 3, 2014

 Former Members Barry Goldwater, Jr. (R-CA) and Jim Chapman (D-TX) were able to take time out of their Congress to Campus schedule to visit Washington Middle School and local high school students.

 Former Members Barry Goldwater, Jr. (R-CA) and Jim Chapman (D-TX) were interviewed by ThinkTech Hawaii Broadcast network. (click here to see the interview).